thacherT1D/webdevstuff/Data_Structures__Algorithms/CS_Sorts_Quicksort.md

 }
 ```

-**Exercise:** [In the file, `Exercises/src/sorting/sortingAlgorithmsSpecPart2.js`,](https://github.com/gSchool/computer-science-curriculum) implement another quickstort, this time use a partition to ensure optimal space complexity and ensure it passes the same test.
+**Exercise:** [In the file, `Exercises/src/sorting/sortingAlgorithmsSpecPart2.js`,](https://github.com/gSchool/computer-science-curriculum) implement another quicksort, this time use a partition to ensure optimal space complexity and ensure it passes the same test.

+**Tip:** To run the tests:
+- Navigate to `computer-science-curriculum/Exercises`.
+- Run `npm install`
+- Run the tests with `npm test tests/sorting/sorting/sortingAlgorithmsSpecPart2.js`

 Hopefully this should be enough to get you on your way to implementing quicksort with O(log(n)) space complexity.
 If you're still stuck, consult some of the references below.

+## Bonus Exercise:

+Starting and left and right is very convenient, but sometimes

 ## What about `Array.prototype.sort`?